Luis Robert Player Props: White Sox vs. Tigers

-The Chicago White Sox, including Luis Robert (hitting .263 in his past 10 games, with three doubles, three home runs, a walk and three RBI), take on starter Joey Wentz and the Detroit Tigers at Comerica Park, Friday at 6:40 PM ET.
+Luis Robert -- with an on-base percentage of .256 in his past 10 games, 64 points lower than his season-long percentage -- will be in action for the Chicago White Sox against the Detroit Tigers, with Michael Lorenzen on the mound, on May 27 at 1:10 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Tigers.
+He had a hitless performance in his most recent game (0-for-3) against the Tigers.

 Luis Robert Game Info & Props vs. the Tigers